Flutterando/modular/doc/docs/flutter_modular/module.md

 # Module

-A module clusters all rotes and binds relative to an scope or feature of the application and may contain sub modules forming one composition.
+A module clusters all rotes and binds relative to an scope or feature of the application and may contain sub modules forming one single composition.
-It means that to access a bind, it needs to be in a parent module already started, otherwise, the bind will not be visible to be recovered using a system of injection.
+It means that to access a bind, it needs to be in a parent module that's already started, otherwise, the bind will not be visible to be recovered using a system injection.
-Module’s lifetime ends when the last page is closed.
+A Module’s lifetime ends when the last page is closed.

 ## The ModuleRoute